RTFTR/Coalition-Engine/README.md

 # The purpose of making this engine:

-To make Low-End PCs work properly, TML's Engine too unoptimized..
+To make Low-End PCs work properly, TML's Engine is too unoptimized..

 # Where to get contact/support: